The humble giving set. Simple in its design, low cost, readily available and frequently used. For many, it is quite simply a lifesaver!

 The humble giving set, related techniques, and prevalence of its use has changed significantly since its very early beginnings in the Middle Ages and the early 19th century.
 Today it continues to hold its place in modern day medicine and clinical practice, with no indication of it being replaced – well not this year at least!

 The next time you use a IV infusion therapy set, or if you are unfortunate to be on the receiving end of one, consider the history behind it – for it is more than ‘just a bit of plastic’.
 It’s often a life-saver!

 If you need expert advice on IV infusion therapy products and associated products, please contact our team on 01329 311451.
-You can also explore our range of these products on our IV cannulation pages.
+You can also explore our range of these products on our IV Cannulation and Fluid Therapy pages.

 1 Intravenous means 'taking place within a vein'.